Tracing Propagator

 DD_TRACE_PROPAGATION_STYLE¶

-Datadog tracing can make inbound settings on the behavior of protocol transparent transmission, that is, whether to inherit the upstream protocol and whether to transparently transmit its own protocol to the downstream.
-It is controlled separately by the following two environment variables:
+Datadog Tracing can configure inbound settings for propagation behavior, i.e., whether to inherit upstream protocols and whether to propagate its own protocol downstream.
+This can be controlled by the following two environment variables:

 - Inbound control: